YichengShen/CIS550-JuiceFinder/README.md

   cd client
   npm start
   ```
-Now you should see a webpage pops up in your browser with URL `localhost:3000`
+After a few seconds, you will see a webpage pops up in your browser with URL `localhost:3000`

 ## Safety Note
 Both `/server/.env` and `/client/.env` contain sensitive credentials such as database password and API key. **Please keep them confidential.**